Skip to main content

 };

-In the first step, you need to import the Card component in the App.tsx file by adding the following line to the imports:
+The first step is to import the Card component in the App.tsx file by adding the following line to the imports:

 src/app/App.tsx